tmhglnd/abstraction-minified/README.md

 Now download/clone this repository and navigate inside the folder with `cd`.

-Run `npm install` to install the dependencies.
+Now follow the steps from [Install](#install).

-Then run `npm start` to start the server.
-Navigate to `https://localhost:3000` to see the installation start up.
+Optionally run `node server.js --debug` to see logs of received osc-messages to check connection with controller.

 ## Run process on boot on rPi